 Making Your Own Cannabis Cooking Oil

-Both canna oil and butter are prepared essentially the same way, but we focus on oils and at the end, we’ll let you know how to change up the recipe for butter.
+Both canna oil and butter are prepared in essentially the same way, but we’ll be focusing on oils.
+At the end, we’ll let you know how to change up the recipe for butter.

 Ready to get your grub on?
 Let’s rock ‘n roll!

 How to Cook with Cannabis – Step 1: Choose a Strain